Choki Motobu working ippon-ken (single knuckle fist), commonly used in traditional karate, on the makiwara.

 However, the use of the makiwara in traditional Okinawan Isshin-ryu Karate is very different from what I have often seen portrayed in photographs or videos on the web or in books, etc. I have seen photographs of bleeding, badly deformed knuckles and arthritic fingers that could no longer hold a pencil or work a pair of chop sticks.
 I once saw a video where a Japanese instructor with horribly deformed looking hands was repeatedly pounding them into a large boulder!
 Folks, this is not the way it was or should be done.

 It has often been wrongly stated by many that the purpose of makiwara training is to build up calluses on the knuckles.
 Really?
 Is the purpose of playing the guitar to build up calluses on the fingertips?
 Or do the calluses build naturally as your fingers become stronger and more dexterous, and the music begins to flow?
 Has anyone seen a guitarist whose fingers were so deformed he could not hold his pick or quickly change a chord?

 After a time, you add distance and throw a controlled half-punch, then move to a controlled full punch.
 Now you are smacking the mak!
 You try different strikes and striking surfaces.
 More times passes and you are throwing solid properly aligned punches and strikes and the post is really moving now.
 You are now also controlling the return of the post.
 Offering it resistance as it pushes back into your strike.
 Then one day you look down at your hands and notice the skin is a little tougher on your striking surfaces … harder.
 But not purple, or black and swollen, or otherwise deformed.
-They still look pretty damn normal!
+They still look pretty damn normal.

 The real difference … you are now striking with Chinkuchi!
 You hit your target with the entire body moving in perfect orchestration.
 The bone, muscle, sinew are all strengthened, honed, and working in proper alignment.
 Your strike is now intently focused with a surgical-like precision.
 It flows seamlessly and effortlessly from a dynamically relaxed movement into a concentrated, well-focused explosion of kinetic energy … which, instantly after impact, returns to a dynamically relaxed state … ready to strike again if needed.
 It seems effortless and flowing for you.
 It is natural and a part of you.